SineadMorris/ushr/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs on any platform.

 There was one NOTE on win-builder: